Contractor Management 16 min

 Working for yourself is not always easy, but it comes with the freedom and flexibility to manage your own business.
 You can reap the professional and financial rewards of your hard work and dedication as an independent contractor.

-Remote makes it easy for independent contractors to succeed by helping companies onboard, manage, and pay independent contractors in 200+ countries.
 We help businesses manage local laws, benefits, and tax compliance requirements to facilitate smooth global expansion.
-This also creates an enjoyable experience for independent contractors working through Remote.
+Plus, our integrated HR platform ensures an enjoyable experience for independent contractors working through Remote.

-To find out more, read our full international contractor management guide on getting set up as a contractor.
+To find out more, read our full international contractor management guide on getting set up as a contractor, or book a demo to explore Remote’s full suite of global HR features.

 The easy way to get paid by clients at home or abroad